|Rewards Rating:||4.1 / 5|

 In addition to all the perks that come with being a Hilton Honors silver elite status member, the Hilton Honors Amex comes with additional perks that can save you money while you shop and travel.

-- Free ShopRunner subscription – With your Hilton Honors Amex, you’ll automatically receive a subscription to ShopRunner, which offers free, two-day shipping from dozens of online retailers.
+- Free ShopRunner subscription – With your Hilton Honors Amex, you’ll automatically receive a subscription to ShopRunner, which offers free, two-day shipping from dozens of online retailers, (enrollment required).

 - No foreign transaction fee – When you travel in another country, you won’t have to pay a surcharge on your transactions in another currency.